 Could rheumatoid arthritis make you live a shorter life than other people?

 People with RA don’t live as long as other people on average.
 Life expectancy, or how long you may expect to live, is influenced by many things, like your genes, age, medical history, and lifestyle.
-RA can shorten your life expectancy by as much as 10 to 15 years compared to people who don’t have the disease.
+RA can shorten your life expectancy by an average of 10 years compared to people who don’t have the disease.

 But people with RA are living longer than ever before.
 Though the disease may still affect life expectancy, it doesn’t have as much impact as it did in the past.
 Newer, better RA medications that treat inflammation, lower disease activity, and control your disease are a main reason.

 Disease Activity and Life Expectancy

 Disease activity tells you how well your RA is controlled.
 The doctor measures it with blood tests and physical exams at your regular appointments.
 High disease activity means your RA is poorly controlled.
 High disease activity that stays high over time shortens your life expectancy.

 But RA medications can help you lower your disease activity.
 If it stays low, your risk of serious health conditions and a shorter life span go down, too.

 RA doesn’t directly shorten your life.
 But it does raise your odds of getting some serious health conditions (your doctor will call them complications) that could affect your health and life expectancy:

 Heart disease.
 RA makes you more likely to develop cardiovascular disease.
 Chronic inflammation stresses your heart and blood vessels over time.
 People with RA have twice the risk of heart attacks, strokes, and atherosclerosis.

 Diabetes.
 RA makes you more likely to get type 1 and type 2.